A Day in the Life of a Psychologist

-Clinical Psychologist, Laura Keane, talk us through a day in the life of a Therapy Focus Psychologist working as part of our South West Team.
+Clinical Psychologist, Laura Keane, talks us through a day in the life of a Therapy Focus Psychologist working as part of our South West Team.

 Due to the wide geographical area that our regional team covers, some of my days are spent working from our office in Margaret River, but many of our days are spent on the road.
 The following is a good example of a recent “inland day” spent working alongside my colleague, Speech Pathologist Jordan Duncan.